 The interior of the bus was plastered with slogan stickers ranging from the funny to the downright weird, and the roof was painted just like the sky.
 I took my seat, Princess Fiona cranked up the music and we set off.
 I was ready to live my best hippie life!

-The countryside was unbelievably lush and green, and I couldn’t stop snapping photos.
+The countryside was super lush and green, and I couldn’t stop snapping photos.
 We passed the city of Lismore (population 27,000) and I couldn’t help but wonder what all its citizens do for fun around there.
 Getting into rural(ish) Australia was fascinating, and a real eye opener to me.
 Being from England, where you can’t go 15 minutes before coming across the next town, I couldn’t comprehend living so remotely.

 We stopped off a roadside pub in the hinterland for a quick rest stop before hopping back in the bus to visit Killen Falls.

 I was in Australia during December 2019, when the country was experiencing huge drought and some of the worst bushfires the country had ever seen.
 This meant that the waterfall, although normally full, was full of stagnant water and pretty dry.
 It was interesting (and sad!) to see just how much of a difference the weather had made!

 Want more Australia posts?
 Check these out!: